 Afrobarometer is a rich and unique resource.
-It casts light on public opinion which has previously been poorly understood in Africa on a range of topics that are directly relevant to the continent's socio-political development.
+It casts light on public opinion which has previously been poorly understood in Africa on a range of topics that are directly relevant to the continent's sociopolitical development.
 Through findings of the Afrobarometer surveys, we are able to systematically compare what ordinary people think about the performance of their governments over time.
 And we can situate various countries on a wide range of indicators in relation to their neighbors elsewhere on the continent.

-Because the data are so valuable, it is critical that Afrobarometer avoid a pitfall common to many large-scale, data-based research projects, namely that data are collected but are never fully analyzed and reported.
+Because the data are so valuable, it is critical that Afrobarometer avoid a pitfall common to many largescale, data-based research projects, namely that data are collected but are never fully analyzed and reported.
 To engage in self-criticism for a moment, we would have to admit that data from Rounds 1, 2 and 3 of Afrobarometer remain under-analyzed and under-reported, especially on the African continent.
-Although there have been improvements in the utilization of Round 4, 5 and 6 data, there is still a notable gap in the level of use between African and non-African partners.
+Although there have been improvements in the utilization of Round 4,5,6, 7 and 8 data, there is still a notable gap in the level of use between African and non-African partners.
+During R9, AB will make concerted efforts to promote use of AB data among African partners and stakeholders.